brainandforce/Electrum.jl/docs/src/geometry.md

 ### `ShiftVector`

-A `ShiftVector` is almost identical to a `CoordinateVector`, but there are two major differences:
+A `ShiftVector` is almost identical to a `CoordinateVector`, and wraps one as a field, but includes a weight parameter that defaults to 1.
-  - `ShiftVector{S,D,T} <: AbstractCoordinateVector{S,Electrum.ByFractionalCoordinate,D,T}`: the
-    type only represents fractional coordinates.
-  - Along with fractional coordinates, instances contain a weight parameter that defaults to 1.

 The primary use for `ShiftVector` is to provide information about how data associated with a lattice is shifted with respect to the origin.
 In particular, it forms the implementation of `KPoint{D,T}`,